defitjo/vue-blog/README.md

-# Vue-blog
+# Vue-journal

-Blog app built using Vue.js and Firebase.
+Journal app built using Vue.js and Firebase.

 The goal of this project is to continue my understanding of Vue.js and utilizing Firebase to store data.